brunerd/shui/README.md

 -v			all: output results in format suitable for initializing shell variables using eval -V			all: output results in format suitable for initializing shell variables plus Applescript and raw Result/Error output from "osascript"

--X			alert/button: kill any "System Events" based windows (-a specified), useful for non-Blocking without give up
+-X			alert/button: kill ALL osascript and "System Events" processes, like orphaned non-Blocking (background) windows.
+Use with CAUTION!
+-x			alert/button: kill only child osascript processes belonging to the running script (embedded usage only)

 shui sets these GLOBAL variables within the script's running context (use -v to output these if shui is standalone/non-embedded):
 	lastButton - value of button from button, text, and list replies